jrobinson123/tripleTree/README.md

 ```
 left, right, and mid are recursively created TripleTree objects, this recursive pattern is what makes this data structure a tree. maxDepth acts a stop-gap for the recursion, while layer tracks the current layer of recursion a certain object is in. pos is the coordinates of a specific TripleTree, while basis is the derivative for the position.

+In order to display each TripleTree a point is drawn at it's position.
+More importantly, three bezier curves are drawn.
+The TripleTree's own position is always first the anchor point while different permutations of the left, right, and mid TripleTrees are the control points and second anchor point.
+Finally, recursive calls are made to left, right, and mid to make sure they also call the show method.

 ```processing
 void show(){
     if (left != null) {